hSaria/ChromaTerm/readme.md

 ChromaTerm-- (CT--) is a slimmed-down version of [ChromaTerm](https://github.com/tunnelsup/chromaterm).
 It essentially acts as a wrapper for a process (e.g. a shell).
 Any activity within the process is ran through CT--.
 While running,  CT-- listens for keywords and executes commands that allow you to configure CT--.
 Primarily, the `#highlight` command is the one you are after.

 The original tool ([ChromaTerm by TunnelsUp](www.tunnelsup.com/chromaterm/)) has way more features if you are interested.
-This fork just removes a lot of those features (I am only interested in the #highlight and any supporting commands for it).

 ## Screenshots
 Below are screenshots of using chromaterm while SSH'd into a Cisco firewall.